With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 There are many already-developed platforms that allow you to host virtual meetings, but you can also build your own app for AR/VR meetings for maximum flexibility.

-How will you start creating your own VR software?
+How will you start VR meetings app development?

 Partnering with HQSoftware, you will get a team of experienced VR professionals that will lead you through the process of VR video chat app development.